Glossa

 Implementing and Validating the Revised Onboarding Experience

-Using Posthog, we will be able to track each individual users’ full onboarding experience and test the effectiveness of the new onboarding flow.
+Using Posthog for data analytics, we were able to track each individual users’ full onboarding experience and test the effectiveness of the new onboarding flow.
+While the new onboarding flow has only been live for a short time, we are already noticing promising trends.